mgoldcoin/mgold/developers-guide/waves-contracts-language-description/waves-contracts-implementation-details.md

 **Note.** The output of this stage is exactly what is sent to the blockchain.

 This set doesn’t include constructs that are used exclusively for ease of parsing.
 This step is important to validate user input.

+## 3. Evaluator Stage

+Evaluator operates a typed expression tree within a context.
+It traverses the low-level typed AST, produced at the previous step, returning either the execution result or an execution error.

+`Context` contains:

+* A map of predefined functions with implementation.
+* Predefined types, e.g. structures.
+* Lazy values that can be calculated upon calls within given tree path.
+They cannot be re-defined.

+Lazy values are calculated maximum once.

+If evaluator results in exception\(for instance, Long Overflow\), result of script evaluation is `false`.